lathi500/Auction-Contract-Dos-attack/README.md

-# Section 3: Auction Contract With Attack Test cases
+# Section 3: Auction Contract With Attack Test Cases

 This project demonstrates Test cases of Auction smart contract with DOS attack from Attack contract.